Chesterfield County License Hearing Guide

 Possible Outcomes

-• Suspension Overturned: The hearing officer finds that the SCDMV has not met its burden of proof, and your license is reinstated.
+• Suspension overturned: The hearing officer finds that the SCDMV did not have sufficient grounds for the suspension, and your license is reinstated.

-• Restricted/Hardship License Granted: The hearing officer may grant you a restricted or hardship license, allowing you to drive under certain conditions (e.g., to work, school, or medical appointments).
+• Restricted/hardship license granted: In some cases, the hearing officer may grant a restricted or hardship license, allowing you to drive under specific circumstances, such as for work or school.

 Hardship/Restricted License in South Carolina

-Even if your license is suspended, you may be eligible for a restricted or hardship license in South Carolina.
+Even if your license is suspended, you may be eligible for a restricted license, also known as a Temporary Alcohol License (TAL / TARL), which allows you to drive under specific circumstances.

 Getting Your License Back

-• Fees: The reinstatement fee varies and can be obtained from the SCDMV.
+• Fees: The reinstatement fee varies depending on the length of the suspension and the reason for the suspension.

 Chesterfield County DMV Offices